python/cpython/Doc/c-api/memory.rst

    Set the memory block allocator of the specified domain.

-   The new allocator must return a distinct non-NULL pointer when requesting zero bytes.
+   The new allocator must return a distinct non-``NULL`` pointer when requesting zero bytes.

    For the :c:data:`PYMEM_DOMAIN_RAW` domain, the allocator must be